Citrus716/Spaceship-and-Asteroids/README.md

 The project displays my knowledge of Python, Object-Oriented Programming, data structures, functions, game physics, and UI.

-To run the program locally, you need to have run the command 'pip install simpleguitk'.
+To run the program locally, you need to have run the command `pip install simpleguitk`.

 If you are having trouble running the program locally for whatever reason, here is an online IDE containing the program: https://py2.codeskulptor.org/#user49_HH4FqCrI0S_5.py